 In Fig.~\ref{eps}, we evaluate the final performance of digit $3$, when giving different occlusion strength levels ranging from $\epsilon=4$ to $128$, listed on X-axis.
 We can see that the test accuracy dropped quickly at a low $\epsilon$ value, $\epsilon=16$ for example.
 It indicates that even an occlusion with small strength will lead to OODF.
 Fig.~\ref{perc} shows that test accuracy stays in the plateau at a low percentage level and drops until reaching a high level, suggesting that a high percentage level is needed to cause significant OODF.
 We further report the results using numbers of shifted pixels as different strengths in Tab.~\ref{table-label-mix}, which shows a similar trend, indicating that the larger number of shifted pixels, the more significant of OODF.

-\subsubsection{Various conditions of shift}
+\subsection{Various conditions of shift}

 We further examined if OODF depends on specific types of distribution shifts.
-To this end, we replaced the explicit distribution shift (\ie occlusion) in Sec.~\ref{sec_dis_sft} with an implicit one, \ie, adversarial samples (Fig.~\ref{adv}), and kept other settings the same.
+To this end, we replaced the explicit distribution shift (i.e. occlusion) in Sec.~\ref{sec_dis_sft} with an implicit one, i.e., adversarial samples (Fig.~\ref{adv}), and kept other settings the same.
 The results show a trend consistent with the occlusion condition.
 We tested digit $3$ at $t_3$ and $t_9$, it dropped from $94.28\pm0.62\%$ to $22.78\pm2.47\%$, compared to occlusion, $92.85\pm0.76\%$ to $51.90\pm2.36\%$.